manishas97/OOCSI-Pizzza-Choose/README.md

 A new instance of this serice has to be ran for every household/location

 ## Setting up the service
-To use the service, open up the Processing file and make sure you set the following settings:
+To use the service, make a local copy of this repository.
+Then open up the "pizzachoose.pde" Processing file and make sure you set the following settings:

 * **oocsiServer** (String): The OOCSI server you want to listen on.
 For example: "oocsi.id.tue.nl".
 * **choosePizzaChannel** (String): The channel you want to be listening on for calls to this module.
 For example: "choosePizza".